Finns: Livelihood

 Agriculture supplemented by fishing and hunting has been the traditional livelihood among Finns.
 Slash-and-burn agriculture was practiced in the forest-covered east by Eastern Finns up to the 19th century.
-Agriculture, along with the language, distinguishes Finns from the Sami, who retained the hunter-gatherer lifestyle longer and moved to coastal fishing and reindeer herding.
+Agriculture, along with the language, distinguishes Finns from the Sámi, who retained the hunter-gatherer lifestyle longer and moved to coastal fishing and reindeer herding.
 Following industrialization and modernization of Finland, most Finns were urbanized and employed in modern service and manufacturing occupations, with agriculture becoming a minor employer (see Economy of Finland).